Alliance activities2024-11-05T09:58:25+10:00

 • STARS resources are contributed to the project (eg data, equipment, staff in-kind time)

-The STARS Research Portfolio includes 80+ projects, with over 50 active projects (currently in data collection, analysis, or dissemination).
+The STARS Research Portfolio includes over 100 projects, with over 60 active projects (currently in data collection, analysis, or dissemination) and many projects in development.

 We encourage any individual (whether employed by UQ or Metro North) to include the Alliance affiliation on their outputs, especially where it involves research collaboration with STARS, or it involves STARS patients or STARS facilities.
 This will help us to promote the important partnership between UQ and Metro North and promote STARS as a research-active hospital.
 For more information on affiliations, please refer to this guide.